 Koke and Juanfran were in the squad for this game but are by no means certainties for the squad, never mind the first XI, meaning Costa – if he is picked in Brazil – will be the only Atleti player, not something which makes an immediate adaptation likely.

 Spain’s first two games at the World Cup are against the Netherlands and Chile – tricky encounters where Del Bosque may not want to take a risk.

 With such big games straight from the start of the tournament, there is a case for going with a tried and trusted method, such as playing without a central striker.
 Cesc Fabregas, who has played at club and international level as a false nine before, was unimpressive from a deeper role in this game and moving him further forward creates an extra space for another pass-master in midfield.

-Of course, one poor performance does not mean that Costa cannot or will not be a dangerous weapon for Spain at the World Cup.
+Of course, one poor performance does not mean that Costa cannot or will not be a dangerous weapon for Spain at the World Cup this summer.

 What his disappointing performance does do, though, is leave Del Bosque and his staff with a difficult decision to make ahead of this summer’s showpiece.